Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

     </figure>

     We went back to the start screen of Open OnDemand and now open the "Home Directory" app.

+    **Note: The screenshots are inconsistent as now we proceed with the 465000095 project.**

     <figure markdown style="border: 1px solid #000">
       ![Slide Browsing through Open OnDemand (2)](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-204-ObjectStorage/LUMIOCredentialsOODBrowse_02.png){ loading=lazy }